kwonus/Quelle/Quelle-AVX.md

 - AV-Bible - 2007 Edition for Windows XP
 - AV-Bible - 2011 Edition for Windows Vista
 - AV-Bible - 2021 Edition for Windows 10
-- AV-Bible - 2024 Edition for Windows 11 (current release; initial release to support ICL)
+- AV-Bible - 2024 Edition for Windows 11 (current release; initial release to support S4T grammar)

 Decades ago, AV-Bible (aka AV-1995, AV-1997, ...
 AV-2011), were found on internet bulletin boards and the now defunct bible.advocate.com website.
 More recent legacy versions are still available at the avbible.net website.
 Modern editions are distributed on the Microsoft store.